OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/index.rst

-Tungsten Fabric Service Provider Focused Features Guide
+OpenSDN Service Provider Focused Features Guide
 =======================================================

 :date: 2020-11-20

 Use this guide to understand the features that would be used by service providers.
-This guide also provides information about advanced service chain configuration in Tungsten Fabric.
+This guide also provides information about advanced service chain configuration in OpenSDN.

 Documentation Structure
 -----------------------